 The karst caves as well as the place where a meteorite has fallen in 1866 are located near the village of Knyahynya.

 The Uzh Valley (where the National Park is situated) is also a place, which is home to people who represent various ethnic groups.
 Many Lemkos live here and one of the theories state that they are descendants of ancient tribe of Carpathian dwellers – the White Croats.

 The area of Uzhanskyi National Nature Park was populated in 15-17th centuries.
 Currently there are 16 settlements with a total population of over 12 thousand people.
 It is also where the largest number of Lemkos reside within the Carpathian Mountains.

 Unique monuments of Lemko wooden architecture of 17-18th century have been preserved in the villages of Uzhok, Sil, Kostryno, Sukhyi, Gusnyi (Park’s area).

 The park has a significant potential for the development of recreation and tourism.
 There are mineral springs (varieties “Naftusya”and “Narzan”) in the villages of Stuzhytsya, Kostryno, Sil, Uzhok, which have і been used for many years.
 In 19th century local mineral baths were operating in the village of Uzhok.
 During winter, ski resorts such as “Krasiya”, “Shcherbyn”, “Uzhok” are very popular with visitors as they are equipped with modern ski lifts.
-Green tourism is developing rapidly and steps are being taken to open border crossings on the borders with Poland and Slovakia for tourist travelling on foot.
+Green tourism is developing rapidly and steps are being taken to open border crossings on the borders with Poland and Slovakia for tourist travelling on foot, so they need a light but practical backpack, just as this Kickstarter backpack you can find online.
 17 old tourist trails have been reconstructed and a range of new ones are being developed.